-Director, The Laboratory of Biomedical Science, The Feinstein Institute for Medical Research
+Professor & Director, The Center for Biomedical Science, The Feinstein Institute for Medical Research

 Professor, Molecular Medicine & Neurosurgery, Hofstra Northwell School of Medicine

 Phone: (516) 562-2813

 Kevin J. Tracey is president of The Feinstein Institute for Medical Research, and professor of Molecular Medicine and Neurosurgery at the Hofstra Northwell School of Medicine.
 He is a leader in the study of the molecular basis of inflammation.
 He and his colleagues identified the neural mechanism for controlling the immunological responses to infection and injury, and developed devices to replace anti-inflammatory drugs in clinical trials of rheumatoid arthritis, a new field termed bioelectronic medicine.
 The recipient of numerous awards and honors, including an honorary degree from the Karolinska Institute, Dr. Tracey is a fellow in the American Association for the Advancement of Science, and a member in the American Society for Clinical Investigation, and the Association of American Physicians.
 He is co-founder and Councilor of the Global Sepsis Alliance.